-Do you think Wearables are changing our concerns about sharing location and personal data?
-I’ve been wrestling with the Wearables and Privacy issue since the wearable technology market is now dominated by fitness trackers.
+Are wearables are changing our concerns about sharing location and personal data?
+I’ve been wrestling with the wearables and privacy issues since the wearable technology market is now dominated by fitness trackers.
 The devices need location services turned on.
 And they usually hold a great deal more personal data.
 You can’t use it if doesn’t know who you are – or where you are.

 The bargain we strike is similar to the rise of social media.
 We so love the features that we give only passing thought to what we exchange in return.
 Depending on your predilections, Faust may come to mind.